Vanilla-OS/apx/README.md

 The official **documentation and manpage** for `apx` are available at <https://documentation.vanillaos.org/docs/apx/>.

-## Other distros Overview
+## Other distros

-#overview
+#Overview
 To use with another distro, you can compile the to the distro using ``go`` and copy the files to the needed paths.

-First, install ``go`` as a dependency
+First, install ``go`` as a dependency.
-> you may need to install ``git`` and or ``curl`` depending on the distro
+> You may need to install ``git`` and or ``curl`` depending on the distro.

 CD into where you cloned apx and perform ``go build`` inside the directory.

-in order for it to show up in your terminal you need to add it to a directory in your PATH:
+In order for it to show up in your terminal you need to add it to a directory in your PATH:
-> for example: ``/usr/bin/`` or ``~/.local/bin`` for this we will use ``/usr/share/bin``
+> For example: ``/usr/bin/`` or ``~/.local/bin``, For this we will use ``/usr/share/bin``.
 ```
 sudo cp apx /usr/bin
 ```
-finally make the needed directories used for configuring APX and to store distrobox with:
+Make the needed directories used for configuring APX and to store distrobox with:
 ```
 sudo mkdir /etc/apx
 sudo cp config/config.json /etc/apx/
 sudo mkdir /usr/lib/apx
 ```
-then you need to install the distrobox binary:
+the you need to install the distrobox binary:

-> typically apx uses its own fork but that is currently unavailable for non vanilla distros.
+> Typically apx uses its own fork but that is currently unavailable for non vanilla distros.
 ```
 curl -s https://raw.githubusercontent.com/89luca89/distrobox/main/install | sh -s -- --prefix ~/.local
 sudo mv ~/.local/share/distrobox* /usr/lib/apx
 ```
-in order to fix exporting desktop files you need to do:
+In order to fix exporting desktop files you need to do:
 ``sudo chown <username> ~/.local/share/icons -R``

 ## Dependencies